 Code Refactoring’s effects on Energy Usage

-https://www.researchgate.net/publication/266661686_How_Do_Code_Refactorings_Affect_Energy_Usage

-Research conducted by Sahin et al [18][REFERENCE – code refactoring] looked at energy impacts of 197 applications when 6 commonly-used refactoring techniques have been applied to those applications and the change in energy usage those applications have after those techniques applied.
+Research conducted by Sahin et al [18] looked at energy impacts of 197 applications when 6 commonly-used refactoring techniques have been applied to those applications and the change in energy usage those applications have after those techniques applied.
 The results of this research concluded that there was an impact on energy usage and that a change in refactoring techniques can effectively increase or decrease the amount of energy used by an application.
 This study conducted 394 experiments on those 197 applications and found that 28% (109 experiments) indicated ‘a statistically significant difference in energy usage between the original and refactored versions.’
-[18][REFERENCE].
-The refactoring technique of ‘Convert Local Variable to Field’ [18][REFERENCE] had the largest positive impact on energy out of the six different techniques.
+[18].
+The refactoring technique of ‘Convert Local Variable to Field’ [18] had the largest positive impact on energy out of the six different techniques.
 This study is notable in that it presents the effects of different refactoring techniques and has a difference in results.
-However, this study could have been extended to include more applications and refactoring techniques as it makes it harder to generalise .
+However, this study could have been extended to include more applications and refactoring techniques as it makes it harder to generalise.
 This study uses only two JVMs: 6 and 7, which does not consider whether new versions of Java have integrated optimisation techniques that affect energy usage.

-This research supported by research conducted by Morales et al [19] [REFERENCE – Anti-patterns: https://arxiv.org/pdf/1610.05711.pdf] who focuses on the effects of antipatterns in mobile applications and its effect of energy efficiency.
+This research supported by research conducted by Morales et al [19] who focuses on the effects of antipatterns in mobile applications and its effect of energy efficiency.
 This research found that energy consumption of apps with anti-patterns are not statistically different to apps which do not have these anti-patterns.
 The research did conclude that refactoring anti-patterns can be positive or negative therefore developers need to consider the energy impact of refactoring when creating applications.
 The research was conducted with 59 android applications and showed that applications containing anti-patterns consume more energy than those which do not have them, therefore refactoring and removing these antipatterns has a major effect on energy usage.
 Similar to the Sahin's study, this study does not use many programs and this, therefore, makes it harder to generalise.
 This study is very focused on Android applications and considers elements of applications that only affect Android.

 Green Software Engineering

-Green Software engineering, a term coined by Hindle [20] [REFERENCE] is a type of software engineering which is more environmentally sustainable so it takes into consideration the power usage of creating software.
+Green Software engineering, a term coined by Hindle [20] is a type of software engineering which is more environmentally sustainable so it takes into consideration the power usage of creating software.
 There are very few uses of physical measurements in software engineering even though this is critical for measuring energy.
 This lack of physical measurement creates limitations in regard to experimentation and analysing energy usage.

 Green Software Engineering is an important yet emerging field.
 Because this field is at an early stage of development, it has been marked by a low level of resources , a small coherent community and an uncertain methodology.
-This field needs an increase in support and research which can pose a negative image of making the field an ‘impossible bar' [20][REFERENCE] that may not be achieved.
-An increase in support and research may come with the UN's '12 year limit' on climate change [21] [REFERENCE].
+This field needs an increase in support and research which can pose a negative image of making the field an ‘impossible bar' [20]that may not be achieved.
+An increase in support and research may come with the on climate change [21].
 This issue has only amplified the importance and necessity of this research if the desire to keep our current technology-heavy lifestyles as well as to ‘limit climate change'.